International and Global Studies Thesis Guidelines and Deadlines

 Students are expected to use some foreign language sources in their senior thesis or project.

 Students whose disciplinary track is Religion, are required to write a one-term Senior Project as both a disciplinary requirement and a prerequisite to writing a two-term thesis.
 IGST/Religion students may choose to not turn their Senior Project into a thesis.
-However, in this case, students will be required to enroll in an IS senior seminar.
+However, in this case, 2014, 2015 and 2016 graduates (who follow the new requirements) will be required to enroll in an IGS senior seminar.

 See above for the Declaration Form and the Prospectus and Bibliography deadlines.
 Be sure to confirm all dates with your primary adviser.

 Final thesis due to advisers by 3 p.m. on the Thursday of the 4th week of Winter term classes.
 For students graduating in February, a different deadline may be agreed between the advisers and the thesis student to organize the oral defense before the student leaves campus.